 The Master of Science (Bioinformatics) provides an excellent pathway for students wishing to enter the exciting field of computational biology.

 A number of $5000 bursaries are available for high-achieving students undertaking the MSc (Bioinformatics) program, provided by Institutes such as the Petermac Cancer Centre, WEHI and the Murdoch Children's Research Institute.
 VLSCI also contributes to these scholarships.

-Selection for these bursaries will be based on academic merit and will occur at the end of semester one 2011 with all enrolled students being considered at that time - no additional application is required.
+Selection for these bursaries will be based on academic merit and will occur at the end of semester one each year with all enrolled students being considered at that time - no additional application is required.

 PhD top-up scholarships